There is no requirement for importers (companies or individuals) to hold an import licence to import goods into Australia.

-- The objector will commence legal action, or
+- the objector will commence legal action

-- The importer will voluntarily forfeit the goods, provided civil action has not commenced.
+- the importer will voluntarily forfeit the goods, provided civil action has not commenced.

-If the rights owner does not commence legal proceedings within 10 working days of receiving the notification of seizure, or within 20 working days if we've agreed to extend the period, the Department must release the goods unless the importer has voluntarily forfeited them.
+If the rights owner does not commence legal proceedings within 10 working days of receiving the notification of seizure, or within 20 working days if we've agreed to extend the period, we must release the goods unless the importer has voluntarily forfeited them.
 This is subject to all other legislative requirements being met.